 Application : Applied

-Explanation on : application of the practice The Board acknowledges the importance of not solely relying on recommendations from existing Board members, Management or major shareholders in identifying candidates for appointment of Directors, but trust that the nomination has its merit.
+Explanation on application of the practice : The Board acknowledges the importance of not solely relying on recommendations from existing Board members, Management or major shareholders in identifying candidates for appointment of Directors, but trust that the nomination has its merit.
 In recommending suitable candidates for directorships and Board Committees to the Board, the NC takes into consideration the candidate's character and integrity, experience and competence, time commitment and potential contribution to the Group.
 Any new nomination received is recommended to the Board after a comprehensive assessment and the NC's endorsement.
 NC has the authority to obtain the services of professional recruitment firms to source candidates for directorship or seek independent professional advice whenever necessary.

-Explanation for : departure
+Explanation for departure :

-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
+Large companies are req to complete the columns ed to complete the columns below.
+Non-large companies are encouraged Plow.

 Measure :

 Timeframe :